Major UK ferry operator fires 800 crew after pausing service

 Associated Press

+“Clearly, the way that this was communicated to staff was not right, and we have made that clear,” said Max Blain, the British prime minister’s spokesman.
+“Our sympathies are with these hard-working employees affected during this challenging time who have given years of service to P&O.”

+A union representing crew members said the company’s action was “scandalous” after it received millions of pounds of British government funding during the COVID-19 pandemic.
+Nautilus International advised its members to stay on board their vessels “until further notice.”

-Thursday’s announcement came shortly after the company directed passengers to other ferry operators because many of its services would be suspended for “the next few days.”
-P&O, a unit of Dubai-government owned logistics giant DP World, operates ferries between the U.K. and France, Ireland and the Netherlands.
+The company, which is a unit of Dubai-government owned logistics giant DP World, directed passengers to other ferry operators because many of its services would be suspended for “the next few days.”

 “In its current state, P&O Ferries is not a viable business,’’ the company said in a statement.
 “We have made a 100 million pound loss year on year, which has been covered by our parent, DP World.
 This is not sustainable.
 Our survival is dependent on making swift and significant changes now.’’